Basic Thai for Travelers: 45 Essential Phrases You NEED to Know!

 - Hello / Hi – Sawadee ka / khrup

-- How are you? – Sa bai dee mai ka / khrup
+- How are you? – Sabai dee mai ka / khrup

 Essential Thai Phrases

-Those phrases you use every day:
+Those useful phrases you may use every day: first words

 - Yes – Chai ka / khrup

-- No – Mai ka / khrup
+- No – Mai chai ka / khrup

 - Thank you – Khop khun ka / khrup